JustGinger888/Orinoco-Database-Assessment/README.md

 - Product Description
 - Number of Orders
 - Total quantity sold
-- Total value of all sales (two decimal places with a £)
+- The total value of all sales (two decimal places with a £)

 Including products that a seller sells but has had no orders for AND showing any NULL values as 0.
-Achieved by left Outer Joining the folling tables to my initial sellers table:
+Achieved by left Outer Joining the following tables to my initial sellers' table:

 - products
 - ordered_products